What is a headache?

 A headache can be defined as pain occurring in any area of the head.
 The pain may develop only on one side of the head or occur on both sides.
 A headache may be located in one particular area, or it may move across the head from one area to another.
 Some headaches feel as though the head is being squeezed in a vice.
 Some people describe the pain from a headache as throbbing, others describe a dull ache, and others experience very sharp pains.
 Headaches may come on suddenly or appear gradually.
 Some only last a few minutes, and others may last for several days.

-The factors related to what causes a headache to occur could be directly related to lifestyle choices, possibly high levels of stress, underlying illnesses and more.
-The cause of a headache would essentially have to be diagnosed by a professional and specialist in order to make sure of the actual source and treatment required.
+The factors related to what causes a headache to occur could be directly related to lifestyle choices, possibly high levels of stress, underlying illnesses, and more.
+The cause of a headache would essentially have to be diagnosed by a professional and specialist to ensure the actual source and treatment required.

-There are two ways to define a headache, it is described by the International Headache Society (IHS) as “Primary” when there is no relation or connection with a headache to another health ailment and “Secondary” when a headache is caused by other underlying illnesses.
+There are two types of headaches.
+It is described by the International Headache Society (IHS) as “Primary” when there is no relation or connection with a headache to another health ailment and “Secondary” when other underlying illnesses cause a headache.

-What causes a headache in the primary sense may be due to overactive functions within the head, which later results in the pain experienced.
-The structures within the head such as blood vessels, nerves and muscles may be pain sensitive.
+In the primary sense, what causes a headache may be overactive functions within the head, which later results in the pain experienced.
+The structures within the head, such as blood vessels, nerves, and muscles, may be pain-sensitive.

 PRIMARY HEADACHES INCLUDE:

 - Tension headaches

 A migraine headache can disrupt a regular day with symptoms such as blurred vision, lightheadedness, and nausea.
 They can also feel pulsating and throbbing on one section of the head.
 Sometimes the affected person can experience seeing “auras”, which can last anywhere from 5 to 20, and even 60 minutes.